rabeehcv/Java--Practice-and-Tasks/Notes.md

 ### Polymorphism
 - It makes it possible to carry out a single activity in a variety of ways.
 - Method overloading and method overriding are frequently used to achieve polymorphism.
+- Method overriding is used to provide specific implementation of method that is already provided by its superclass.
+It is an example of runtime polymorphism.
+It occurs in two classes that have inheirtance relationship.
+In method overriding, parameter must be same.
+- Method overloading is performed withim the class.
+It is an example of compile time polymorphism.
+In method overloading, parameter must be different.